Gaurang-1402/Edwiz/README.md

 **Proper sleep is very important! :p** Well, a lot of things, both summed up in technical & non-technical sides.
 Also not to mention, we enhanced our googling, ChatGPTing and StackOverflow searching skills during the hackathon :)

-We are a **team of 4** passionate about bringing remote education to areas with poor internet connectivity!.
-What we create during our Hackathons is just the tip of the iceberg and we believe this project can help uplift the communication lags faced everyday by providing a Safe, Fast & Reliable connection in this time of despair.

 ## What's next? 🚀

 *We believe that our App has great potential*.
 We just really want this project to have a positive impact on people's lives!
 We would love to make it more *scalable* & *cross-platform* so that the user interaction increases to a great extent.
-Additionally, we intend to continue improving the image compression algorithms & adding receipts to track conversations for later use.

 **Note ⚠️ — API credentials have been revoked.
 If you want to run the same on your local, use your own credentials.**